 Using nature's oils, you can ease symptoms from any back-to-school bugs in a healthy way.

 - Mix a few drops of chamomile into a body oil and rub on the neck and feet to ease body aches, or drop some on a warm compress for your neck or chest.

-- Place a few drops of a gentle oil like chamomile or lavender into a pot of boiling water, hold your head above the water about a foot or more and breathe deeply.
+- Place a few drops of a gentle oil like chamomile or lavender into a pot of boiling water, hold your head above the water about a foot or more, and breathe deeply.
 You can also drape a towel over your head to hold the steam in.
 Of course, be incredibly careful of the hot water and steam.
-Even though oils are nature's remedies, don't underestimate the strength and overdo their use.

 Whether your children are in school or at a play date or you're working out at the gym, these natural remedies will help your family stay healthier and happier.

 Try whatever oils feel right to you and test their effects yourself.